Liam-Johnston/wwc-sentiment-bot/README.md

 ## Tech problems

 I will be most responsive in the slack workspace, join the slack workspace [here](https://join.slack.com/t/sentiment-bot/shared_invite/zt-16bjybl1f-369uKOLoEMtapDQa5T3j~Q) and ask a question in [this channel](https://sentiment-bot.slack.com/archives/C039FNNF0QK)

+## Alerting on high execution count

+If you would like to get email notifications when your function experiences a high volume of requests you can define a new variable in the [.env](.env) file called `TF_VAR_alert_email` and set its value to an email address you want to recieve alerts on.
+For example `TF_VAR_alert_email=steve.jobs@apple.com`.